Fossilised Coral: Facts and Photos

 How Fossilised Coral Formed

-Fossilised coral formed when sections of the ancient coral were gradually replaced by natural minerals, including calcite and silica.
+Fossilised coral formed when sections of the ancient coral were gradually replaced by natural minerals, most commonly calcite, and in some cases silica.

 The corals had been growing in the oceans for almost five hundred million years.
 Many thrived in warm, shallow waters.